Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential customers Working closely with designers to bring their ideas to life.
+- Built and installed custom cabinets for residential customers in close collaboration with designers to bring their visions to reality.

-- Successfully completed multiple remodeling projects within specified timeframes with the highest quality standards.
+- Successfully completed multiple remodeling projects within timeframes that were specified, with high-quality standards.

-- Assisting other tradespeople on the construction site to assure smooth process and compliance with project deadlines.
+- Collaborated with other tradespeople on the construction site to assure smooth work flow and respect for deadlines for projects.

-Record each experience in reverse chronological order, starting with the most recent job.
+Record each experience sequentially, beginning with the most recent position.

 5. Education

-This section should you should mention your education and experience related to carpentry.
-Include the name of the institution, the degree/diploma you received (if applicable), and the year of completion.
+Within this area, write about your educational background related to carpentry.
+Include the name of the institution, the degree or diploma you earned (if relevant) and the date of completion.

 Example: